2022 Buffalo shooting: Legal proceedings

-State

-On November 17, Gendron agreed to plead guilty to all state charges.
-On November 28, he pled guilty to fifteen state-level counts: ten counts of first-degree murder, three counts of attempted murder motivated by hate, criminal weapons possession, and domestic terrorism motivated by hate.
+On November 28, Gendron pled guilty to fifteen state-level counts: ten counts of first-degree murder, three counts of attempted murder motivated by hate, criminal weapons possession, and domestic terrorism motivated by hate.
 On February 15, 2023, Gendron was denied youthful offender status and received 11 life sentences without the possibility of parole plus 90 years.

-During his sentencing hearing at Erie County Court in February 2023, Gendron gave a statement, saying; "I'm very sorry for the pain I forced the victims and their families to suffer through.
+During his sentencing hearing, Gendron gave a statement, saying:

+"I'm very sorry for all the pain I forced the victims and their families to suffer through.
 I'm very sorry for stealing the lives of your loved ones.
-I can not express how much I regret all of the decisions leading up to my actions on May 14.
+I can not express how much I regret all of the decisions I made leading up to my actions on May 14.
 I did a terrible thing that day.
 I shot and killed people because they were black.
 Looking back now, I can't believe I actually did it.
 I believed what I read online and acted out of hate.
 I know I can't take it back, but I wish I could.
 And, I don't want anyone to be inspired by me and what I did."

-As of June 2024, there is no capital punishment in New York state.
-He was later transferred to Livingston County Jail in Geneseo, New York.

-Federal

-As of the date of his state sentencing, Gendron was still facing federal charges.
+Despite his guilty plea, prosecutors announced that Gendron was still facing federal charges.
 In December 2022, Gendron's lawyer indicated that he would be willing to plead guilty to the federal charges to avoid the death penalty.
 On January 12, 2024, the Department of Justice said that it would seek the death penalty, making this the first death penalty case under Garland, who had in the past expressed his opposition to capital punishment.
 In explaining their reasons to seek the death penalty, the prosecutors stated that Gendron's decision to select the supermarket showed he planned to "maximize the number of Black victims", his beliefs in white supremacy, and the substantial planning and premeditation behind the crime, were among the factors they considered in seeking capital punishment for Gendron.
-Gendron's trial is set to begin on August 17, 2026.
+Gendron's trial is set to begin on October 13; originally scheduled for August 17, 2026.